Documents

 Social Security Card and Number (SSN)

-Every resident in the U.S. has a Social Security Number (SSN).
-This number is used by various U.S. authorities and financial institutions to track your wages, earnings and credit history.
+Every U.S. resident has a Social Security Number (SSN).
+This number is used by various U.S. authorities and financial institutions to check your identity, track your wages, earnings and credit history.
 An SSN is given to you for lifetime.
-Apply for an SSN for each member of your family, even newborn children.
+Apply for an SSN for each member of your family, even newborn children, as soon as possible.

-2. Via an application for Employment Authorization (slower).
-When filling out form I-765, Request for Employment Authorization, check boxes requesting a new Social Security card and consenting to transfer of your information to the Social Security Administration.
-Once USCIS processes your EAD application, it will pass your request to the the Social Security Administration who will mail you a Social Security card.
+You can request an SSN via your application for an employment authorization document (EAD), form I-765, Request for Employment Authorization, which you fill out on the USCIS website.
+Check boxes requesting a new Social Security Card and consenting to transfer of your information to the Social Security Administration.
+Once USCIS processes your EAD application (which may take a month or longer), it will pass your request to the Social Security Administration who will mail you a Social Security Card.

 Employment Authorization Document (EAD)